EFTEC/AutoLoadOne/README.md

 > I did a synthetic benchmark by loading different classes and reading the performance of it.
 Since my machine has a SSD disk then, the impact of the disk is minimum in comparison with a mechanical hard disk.
 > This chart compares the performance against INCLUDE.

-## Version
-2018-06-24 First version

-## Todo

-* CLI (more commands)
-* Clean the code.
-* Convert to a single class.
-* External folder/library (relative or absolute path)
-* The generation fails if a php file has an error.
-* Specify the extensions.
-By default it scans only .php files.

 ## Security

 > While the program has a build-in-security measure, however I suggest to protect adding new layers of security such as locating the AutoLoadOne.php file outside of the public/web folder.